What is a Lactation Consultation?

-A postpartum lactation consultation is a thorough examination of the feeding parent, the infant, and how they feed together.
-All lactation consultations at Breastfeeding Success (BFS) are performed by Internationally Boards Certified Lactation Consultants (IBCLCs).
+A postpartum lactation consultation is a thorough examination of the feeding parent, the infant and how they feed together.
+All lactation consultations at Breastfeeding Success Company (BFS) are performed by Internationally Board Certified Lactation Consultants® (IBCLCs).
 IBCLCs are the only healthcare professionals trained in the clinical management of lactation.
-For that reason IBCLCs considered the gold-standard in lactation care.
-The main goal of the consultation is to empower the family and their healthcare provider(s) with the information and tools to find their breastfeeding success while ensuring that baby is receiving the best nutrition possible at the time.
-A postpartum visit is usually 1-1.5 hours and includes the following:
+For that reason IBCLCs are considered the gold standard in lactation care.
+The main goal of the consultation is to empower the family and their healthcare provider(s) with the information and tools to find their breastfeeding success while ensuring that each baby is receiving the best nutrition possible at the time.
+A postpartum visit is usually 1-1.5 hours.

-The BFS team asks that each family fill out a online health history intake form prior to the first visit.
+- The BFS team asks that each family fill out an online health history intake form prior to the first visit.
 The intake form asks basic demographic and health questions about the parent and baby(s).
-If you are not able to fill out the intake form prior to arrival please arrive 15 minutes early.
+If you are not able to fill out the intake form prior to arrival, please arrive 15 minutes early.
 BFS lactation consultants may not start appointments without a medical history.
 We appreciate your participation in helping the team to be prepared and focused during the consult.

-- Prepare to have baby hungry when you arrive for your consult.
+- Bring a hungry baby when you arrive for your consult.
 Feed your baby 2-3 hours before the start of the consult and then use soothing techniques as needed until you arrive.

-- Bring in all equipment that you are currently using such as: pumps and parts, bottles, and supplementation devices.
-If baby is currently being supplemented your with breast milk or formula, please bring enough for one feed to the appointment as well.
+- Bring in all equipment that you are currently using, such as pumps and parts, bottles and supplementation devices.
+If your baby is currently being supplemented with your with breast milk or formula, please bring enough for one feed to the appointment as well.

 - Take a minute to make a quick note about your feeding times and methods over the last 24 hours.
-This will help your LC to get a good picture of your unique routine.
+This will help your lactation consultant to get a good picture of your unique routine.
 Filling out the intake form before your visit will also greatly improve your experience.

+- Bring a partner.
 Anyone who is a part of your breastfeeding support team is encouraged to attend appointments.
-Another set of eyes and ears can help to remember and use the skills gained during the sessions.
-A few key photos of best positions, proper equipment use and even successful latches can be enormously helpful to review together at home. ( though most likely not for share on instagram 😉
+Another set of eyes and ears can help you remember and use the skills gained during the sessions.
+A few key photos taken by your partner of best positions, proper equipment use and even successful latches can be enormously helpful to review together at home.

 The lactation consultant may help you with shaping the breast and offer tips to help ensure a wide latch.
 Breastfeeding should not be painful.
 Often comfort and milk transfer are greatly improved with training on latch and positioning techniques.

-Assistance will be provided to properly align baby to breast and make sure that there is enough support given to both baby and the feeding parent.
+Assistance will be provided to properly align your baby to breast and make sure that there is enough support given to both you and your baby.
 The BFS approach is to work on several breastfeeding positions during your visit(s).
-Some favorites are: cross-cradle, football, laid-back, and side-lying holds although, there are many ways to effectively breastfeed directly.
+Some favorites are cross-cradle, football, laid-back and side-lying holds, although there are many ways to effectively breastfeed directly.

-A weighted feeds simply means weighing baby with a very accurate scale prior to and after the feed to assess milk intake.
+A weighed feed simply means weighing baby with a very accurate scale prior to and after the feed to assess how much your baby has consumed.
 BFS uses baby weighing scales that are sensitive to .1oz.
-This is a great way to assess intake and offers parents and healthcare providers a quantitative means of measuring milk transfer.
-If transfer is above or below normal limits a corrective feeding plan will be initiated sent to PCP for final approval.
+This is a great way to assess intake and offers parents and healthcare providers an accurate way to measure milk transfer.
+If transfer is above or below normal limits, a corrective feeding plan will be initiated and sent to your Primary Care Physician (PCP) for final approval.

-Your LC may request to look at your breasts as part of your assessment.
-This is a good time to point out damage to your nipples, areas of the breast causing discomfort, or any other breast concerns.
+Your lactation consultant may request to look at your breasts as part of your assessment.
+This is a good time to notice any damage to your nipples, areas of the breast causing discomfort or any other breast concerns.

-With parent consent a gloved finger will be placed in infant’s mouth to assess for tongue movement, palate abnormalities, and coordination of suck.
-If an abnormality is suspected the LC will make notes on chart and report to PCP and another medical provider for diagnosis confirmation and possible treatment.
+With parent consent, a gloved finger will be placed in your infant’s mouth to assess for tongue movement, palate abnormalities and coordination of suck.
+If an abnormality is suspected the lactation consultant will make notes on chart and report to your Primary Care Physician (PCP) and another medical provider for diagnosis confirmation and possible treatment.

-Lactation consultants are happy to provide information on soothing, infant development, and other common topics.
+Lactation consultants provide information on soothing, infant development and other common topics.
 Often new parents perceive behaviors that are not related to feeding as hunger.
-The goal at BFS is to help parents differentiate between the various behaviors exhibited by infants so that parents are better prepared when caring for baby at home.
+BFS lactation consultants help parents differentiate between common infant behaviors so that parents are better prepared when caring for their baby at home.